VGMQT/access/README.md

   </ul>
 </div>
 ```
 You can add some wrappers or change some things, but it is recommended to keep all classes and elements as is.
 You can check `dev` folder for source files to know what exactly you can or can not change.
-You can even change some `JavaScript` code and `CSS` styles to match your situation more, but do not forget about accessibility, the very thing why _AccEss_ exists.
+You can even change some `JavaScript` code and `CSS` styles to match your situation more, but do not forget about **accessibility**, the very thing why _AccEss_ exists.

 3. Call the `AccessEssentials();` function or, if you downloaded and added specific elements files, call a dedicated function.
-For example, for Select it will be `AccessSelect();`.
+For example, for AccessSelect it will be `AccessSelect();`.

 4. Test your element or elements with mouse clicks and `Tab` navigation.